 - 15 Mild, Crumbly Substitutes For Feta Cheese

-Besides, cornmeal is considered an indispensable ingredient for several baking recipes, making ice cream, or processing some dishes.
+Besides, cornmeal is considered an indispensable ingredient for any type of dessert, like Jamaican sweet courses, with several baking recipes, making ice cream, or processing some dishes.

 Some fresh cakes and cupcakes, or some dry cakes such as coconut cake, cookies, etc., can be used 10-20% cornmeal to replace flour to make the product tastes more delicious crunchier.